AtsushiSakai/PythonRobotics/README.md

 A sample code for cubic path planning.

-This code generates a curvature continious path based on x-y waypoints with cubic spline.
+This code generates a curvature continuous path based on x-y waypoints with cubic spline.

 Heading angle of each point can be also calculated analytically.